claesenm/optunity/docs/user/index.rst

 bells and whistles that can be configured.

 A variety of solvers is available, but they are not discussed on this page.
 For more details about our solvers, please visit :doc:`/user/solvers`.
-If you want to learn by example, please consult our :doc:`/examples/index`, which use various features of Optunity to cover a wide variety of tuning tasks.

 Simple interface
 ----------------